richardbumbury/results-js/README.md

 ## `Action`

-The `Action` class is a foundational component of the `Result` library, designed to encapsulate and manage executable actions within applications.
+The `Action` class is a foundational component of `Results`, designed to encapsulate and manage executable actions within applications.
 By offering a structured approach to executing operations and managing their effects on application state, the `Action` class leads to creating more predictable, maintainable, and testable codebases.

 ### Role and Usage